Morning: King West Fashion District

 Once you’re sufficiently sated, hop on a streetcar and make your way over to Liberty Village, often compared to New York’s SoHo neighbourhood.
 Located on one of Toronto’s oldest settlements, Liberty Village still contains remnants of its industrial past, only today its one-time-factory buildings have been converted into residential lofts, offices and an eclectic mix of restaurants and retailers.

 There’s plenty here to appeal to the trendy and sophisticated shopper.
 Liberty Village is home to the only West Elm location in Ontario that specializes in modern furniture, bedding and kitchenware.
 EQ3, Casalife and Kitchen Stuff Plus all offer additional goodies for the home décor enthusiast.

-Fashionistas will love the selection of women’s blouses, jeans and eveningwear at V.O.C., which carries pieces by several international and Canadian designers such as J Brand, Fluxus and BB Dakota.
-Nearby, Cadeaux Boutique boasts an unparalleled selection of unique gifts and trinkets, while handmade soap retailer Demo Soap is worth entering for the intoxicating aroma alone.
+Fashionistas will love the selection of dresses, jumpsuits and bathing suits at Ohlinda Wear Boutique.
+Nearby, I Have a Crush on You, boasts an unparalleled selection of unique gifts and trinkets, Demo Soap is worth entering for intoxicating aroma alone.

 When you’re finished shopping, head to Mildred's Temple Kitchen for a meal or one of Liberty Village’s gourmet coffee shops to relax and re-energize.

 As day turns to dusk, head back to your hotel to drop off your shopping bags.
 Popular hotels in the King West neighbourhood include the Hilton Garden Inn, the Hôtel Le Germain, the Ritz-Carlton, and the Hyatt Regency.